-Trains future AFI 91-204 Safety Investigation Board (SIB) and AFI 51-307 Accident Investigation Board (AIB) presidents on their duties and responsibilities for Class A/B aviation, ground, space and weapons mishaps.
-Also, provides an introduction to diverse safety program requirements to enhance the student’s ability to effectively lead and manage the wing/base or equivalent-level Air Force Safety (mishap prevention) program as the Chief of Safety IAW AFI 91-202.
+This course trains future AFI 91-204 Safety Investigation Board (SIB) and AFI 51-307 Accident Investigation Board (AIB) presidents on their duties and responsibilities for Class A/B aviation, ground, space and weapons mishaps.
+The course also provides an introduction to diverse safety program requirements to enhance the student’s ability to effectively lead and manage the wing/base or equivalent-level Air Force Safety (mishap prevention) program as the Chief of Safety IAW AFI 91-202.
 The curriculum includes SIB and AIB procedures, composition and duties; safety privilege; mishap analysis; COS duties/responsibilities; principles of safety management; mishap prevention, to include planning and implementation; mishap investigation and reporting; aviation, weapons, occupational, and space safety program requirements; human factors; risk management; epidemiology; training, force development, and public affairs.

 For officers or civilians (GS-11 or higher) who are newly assigned Chiefs of Safety at an installation or wing.
 MAJCOM/FIELD COMMAND or NAF-level personnel may attend on a space-available basis.
 MAJCOM/FIELD COMMAND/DRU/FOA Safety Training POCs must request a waiver, through AFSEC/SET, email@example.com for personnel who do not meet eligibility requirements.
 Air Force and Space Force personnel must obtain class seats through their MAJCOM/DRU/FOA safety office.